-However, if you’re only starting to build the firmware, we’d recommend finishing it first and then proceeding with app development.
+If you're just beginning the process of developing the firmware, we recommend completing that stage first before proceeding with app development.
 Working on these two things simultaneously will make it harder to spot and fix bugs, test various versions of the app, and generally deboost the process.

 One of the most convenient ways to handle such a situation is buying the device with an already built and tested firmware.
 This way, you save a lot of time and significantly speed up the process without losing efficiency.

 Additionally, you need to update your chosen firmware to fix bugs, enable new functionality or just change something about your smart home app or appliance.
 To make it quick and easy, we’d recommend implementing Over-the-Air (OTA) updating.

 This method allows installing updates remotely and automatically. — It's useful in many cases: if you don’t let your clients use an appliance until it’s updated and don’t make it automatic, it can cause trouble.

 Let’s say you offer an app for smart pressure cookers.
 One of your clients decides to cook something, turns the device on, and leaves the house.
 Normally, people set timers, however, sometimes, one prefers turning it off manually through an app.
 If you release an update, that person won’t be able to use the app and is likely to at least overcook the dish if not burn it.